polixir/RLAssistant/README.md

     # your trianing code.
     exp_manager.sync_log_file()
 ```
-then the data items we be sent to the `remote_data_root`  of the main node.
+then the data items will be sent to the `remote_data_root`  of the main node.
 Since `is_master_node` is set to True in the main node, the `exp_manager.sync_log_file()` will be skipped in the main node.

 PS:
 1. You might meet "socket.error: [Errno 111] Connection refused" problem in this process.
 The solution can be found [here](https://stackoverflow.com/a/70784201/6055868).

-2. An alternative way is building your own NFS for your physical machines and locate data_root to the NFS.
+2. An alternative way is to build the NFS for your physical machines and locate data_root to the NFS.

 ## more demos